X0Ken/docker-pypiserver/README.md

-## Pypi in docker
+## Pypi Server in docker
-This project help you start a Pypi
+This project help you start a Pypi Server in a easy way.

 ## How to use it